project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 ## 5.6 - Simulation in the Dicke basis

-We've already found the stationary states for a static perturbation.
-Let's proceed as we did in [tutorial 2](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/02-perturbing-a-two-state-system.ipynb#2.2-Time-dependent-perturbation) and introduce a resonant time dependent perturbation.
-Specifically, the Hamiltonian will be:
+We've already found the stationary states for a static perturbation above in section 5.4.
+Let's now proceed as we did in [tutorial 2](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/02-perturbing-a-two-state-system.ipynb#2.2-Time-dependent-perturbation) and introduce a resonant time dependent perturbation.
+Specifically, the Hamiltonian will now be:

 $$
 H = A J_{z} + \delta J_{x} \cos(\omega t)